 Bloodstream infections (bacteremia) often result when the following occur:

 Sometimes the source of the bacteria is unknown, as may occur in people who have too few white blood cells after cancer chemotherapy.
-Purple-black spots surrounded by a red rim on the skin often develop in the armpits and groin.
-Without treatment, infection can lead to shock and death.
+Purple-black spots surrounded by a red rim on the skin (ecthyma gangrenosum) often develop in the armpits and groin.
+Without treatment, a bloodstream infection can lead to shock and death.

 Bone and joint infections usually occur in the spine, pubic bone, and/or the joint between the collarbone and breastbone.
 The bacteria usually spread to bones and joints from the bloodstream, particularly in people who use illegal intravenous drugs.
 Less often, the bacteria spread from nearby soft tissues that have been infected after an injury or surgery.